yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 ## SLA Examples

 ### Partitioned with a backup SLA
-With the following example we have a single partition with a backup where the first instance is provisioned into `HostA` , and the second instance for the same partition is provisioned into `HostB`.
+With the following `sla.xml` example we have a single partition with a backup where the first instance is provisioned into `HostA` , and the second instance for the same partition is provisioned into `HostB`.
 {% highlight xml %}
 <os-sla:sla>
         <os-sla:instance-SLAs>